sulaimonao/Conversations--Database-Search-App/Readme.md

 ## Data Schema

-The SQLite database, `database.db`, includes the following key tables:
+The SQLite database, `GPT_conversations_database.db`, includes the following key tables:

 - **`Conversations`**: Stores conversation records with fields like `conversation_id`, `user_id`, `conversation_data`, and `timestamp`.
 - **`Messages`**: Stores messages linked to conversations with details such as `message_id`, `content`, `author_role`, and `timestamp`.